Get 20% off this month when you try our services!

 WeCareEd pays school fees for children from Grade 1 through Grade 7, or the end of elementary education.
 At that point, our policy says they have graduated from Grade 7.
 We endeavor to support a child at whatever grade they enter the WeCareEd program.
 We then commit to supporting that child until they have graduated Grade 7.

 We started with the nutritional gardens, and have developed gardens in our community and neighboring communities.
-People come and seek knowledge on pest control, how to grow and marketing strategies of various crops.
+People come and seek knowledge on marketing strategies, pest control, and how to grow various crops such as bananas as shown in the adjacent photo.

 CCIP-Zimbabwe is looking forward to invest more in peasant farmers and transform their lives economically, socially and spiritually.
 With our sunflower oil project, we plan to purchase sunflower seeds from farmers and process them into sunflower oil.
 Our goal is to help farmers escape from subsistence farming, which is growing only enough to feed themselves.